DistriNet/BugHog/README.md

     ```bash
     docker compose build core worker nginx
     ```
+    > [!NOTE]

-    > :bulb: For reference, building takes about 4 minutes on a machine with 8 CPU cores and 8 GB of RAM.
+    > For reference, building takes about 4 minutes on a machine with 8 CPU cores and 8 GB of RAM.

 ## Usage